 - Drifting Out of Lane.
 There may be a designated lane for cyclists and pedestrians, but this doesn’t mean that all drivers will follow it.
 A driver may be trying to pass another car and misjudge their distance to the person in the non-motorist lane next to them and cause a collision.

 - Refusing to Stop.
-If a driver is busy paying attention to other vehicles on the road or traffic signals, they may not notice a pedestrian who is crossing the road– even when the crosswalk is properly used.
+If a driver is busy paying attention to other vehicles on the road or traffic signals, they may not notice someone crossing the road–even when the crosswalk is properly used.
 Some drivers also improperly feel that pedestrians don’t have the right-of-way.
-When a motorist fails to stop for either reason and a pedestrian starts to walk in a crosswalk, a collision may result.
+When a motorist fails to stop for either reason and someone starts to use the crosswalk, a collision may result.

 Pedestrian Injuries Can Be Catastrophic

-A pedestrian has nothing blocking them to cushion the blow of the impact of a vehicle when an crash occurs.
-This makes pedestrian accident injuries more severe than injuries sustained in other types of wrecks– and sometimes catastrophic.
+A person on foot has nothing blocking them to cushion the blow of the impact of a vehicle when a crash occurs.
+This makes foot traffic injuries more severe than injuries sustained in other types of wrecks–and sometimes catastrophic.
 A catastrophic injury will have a lasting effect on the person and could cause major limitations with mobility in the future.
 A catastrophic injury could cause a person to completely change their lifestyle, including their job and favorite activities or hobbies.